EMPATHY WITH PLANTS

 Sensitivity to Taste and Light

-I started tasting inside, (we have a sense of taste all over our bodies), and then seeing light all around with the eyes closed.
-I'm familiar with both of these now (and please read the appropriate pages if you haven't already done so).
+I started tasting inside, (we have a sense of taste all over our bodies), and then seeing light all around with the eyes closed, (and please read these pages if you haven't already done so).

-The self-taste and sensitivity to light, seem a good basis for any plants self-awareness.
+The self-taste and sensitivity to light, seem to be the basis for most plants self-awareness.

 Usually people see stars or squiggly lines or kaleidoscope images or etc. when they close their eyes, and this is as a result of focusing.
 By panoraming with the eyes closed, paying attention especially to the sidewards peripheries, you see light all around.